milanwiedemann/milanwiedemanncom/content/projects.md

 ### *lcsm*

 While learning about latent change score models for one of my research projects I was quite confused initally.
 Trying to understand how to write lavaan code for these models I made quite some copy and paste errors and as a result got so annoyed that I decided to let R write all the lavaan syntax for these models.
-See my ideas and code on [GitHub](https://github.com/milanwiedemann/lcsm).
+See some of illustration of the model parameters in these [slides](https://docs.google.com/presentation/d/1q-SVbTA6n_HiC1bLjmCWySk1_b2u6rj12XrfK8-WEE0/edit?usp=sharing).
+You can find the code on [GitHub](https://github.com/milanwiedemann/lcsm).

 ### *txanimate*